Leaders.com

 According to Dr. Timothy Clark, author of The 4 Stages of Psychological Safety: Defining the Path to Inclusion and Innovation, employees have to progress through the following four stages before they feel free to make valuable contributions and challenge the status quo.

 • Stage 1 – Inclusion Safety: Inclusion safety satisfies the basic human need to connect and belong.
-In this stage, you feel safe to be yourself and accepted for who you are.
-This includes your unique attributes and defining characteristics.
+In this stage, the team is safe to be themselves and are accepted for who they are.
+This includes their unique attributes and defining characteristics.

 • Stage 2 – Learner Safety: Learner safety satisfies the need to learn and grow.
-In this stage, you feel safe to exchange in the learning process by asking questions, giving and receiving feedback, experimenting, and making (and admitting) mistakes.
+In this stage, someone feels they are able to exchange in the learning process by asking questions, giving and receiving feedback, experimenting, and making (and admitting) mistakes.

 • Stage 3 – Contributor Safety: Contributor safety satisfies the need to make a difference.
-You feel safe using your skills and abilities to make a meaningful contribution.
+Employees feel comfortable using their skills and abilities to make a meaningful contribution.

 • Stage 4 – Challenger Safety: Challenger safety satisfies the need to make things better.
-You feel safe to speak up and challenge the status quo when you think there’s an opportunity to improve.
+People feel safe speaking up and challenging the status quo when they think there’s an opportunity to improve.

 The Benefits of Psychological Safety at Work

 • Higher employee engagement rates: Higher employee engagement means better business outcomes.
-Put simply, employees that feel actively engaged and connected with their work perform better than those that don’t.
+Put simply, employees who feel actively engaged and connected with their work and have a shared belief in the organization’s values perform better than those who don’t.
 Unfortunately, only 35% of U.S. workers feel engaged, according to a report by Gallup.

 • Increased performance: Leaders who score in the top 20% of the 70-question effectiveness and psychological safety survey by the Ecsell Institute bring in an average of $4.3 million more in revenue.
 Greater leadership effectiveness leads to greater team performance and output, resulting in a higher bottom line.